ksu-is/hangman-game/README.md

 # hangman-game
-A better customised hangman game with cool features.
+A customised hangman game that players can play during their free time.
+It will play music while running and the colours will be different.
 * group members: Jabou njie and Zaynab Hassan